Bible Study for Fear: What the Bible's 'Fear Not' Passages Actually Mean

 Paul's answer is not "be braver."
 It is a reminder of what the Spirit has already given: power (dunamis, the same root as dynamite), love (agape, the self-giving love that casts out fear according to 1 John 4:18), and self-discipline (sophronismos, a sound mind, clear thinking).

-Study question: What would it look like to act from the Spirit's power rather than your own resources today?
+Study question: What specific fear is rooted in feeling inadequate or unequal to something?
+What would it look like to act from the Spirit's power rather than your own resources today?

 Peter stepped out of the boat.
 That detail matters.
 When Jesus walked toward the disciples on the water, Peter was the one who asked to come to him.
 Jesus said "come" and Peter got out and walked.